roehampton/module-content/msc-software-development-2/week-03/lab/lab-javascript-intro.md

 ## Introduction to JavaScript

 HTML isn't programming.
 There is no execution -- sequence, selection, or iteration.
-HTML describes a document structure and CSS adds styling to it.
-So how do we program the web?
+HTML describes a document structure and CSS adds styling to it: its a way of publishing content, similar to a book or magazine.

+So how do we make web pages dynamic - responding to the user and providing personalised content?

 JavaScript is that main way that the 'front end' web is programmed ie, that dynamic and user-interactive features are implemented (eg. complex animations, clickable buttons, popup menus).
 Truly dynamic features such as personalisation rely on the communication between the frontend (browser) and backend (server).
+.
 'Backend' programming languages used extensively for the web include PHP, Java and Python.

 Lets review the schematic we looked at in week 1 - we see js (javascript) on the client side and node.js - a serverside platform for building backend applications in Javascript.

 > ![image](./Slide3.jpg "Production")

-However, this module focuses on using JavaScript for both front-end (web page or client-side) and back-end (server-side) programming - a combination that is becoming increasinly common.
+Javascript is commonly seen as a progaramming langauge for the front-end, ie. the code is executed in the browser.
+However, this module focuses on using JavaScript for both front-end (web page or client-side) and back-end (server-side) programming - a combination that is becoming increasingly common.

 ## Beginning Javascript